reusable-ui/reusable-ui-monorepo/states/focus-state/README.md

         ...restProps,
     }, {
-        defaultFocused    : 'auto',                   // Defaults to diagnostic mode. fallbackFocus     : false,                    // Defaults to blurred state when `focused` is 'auto' but no `computedFocus` is provided. animationPattern  : ['focusing', 'blurring'], // Matches animation names ending with 'focusing' or 'blurring'. animationBubbling : false,                    // Ignores bubbling animation events from children.
+        defaultFocused    : 'auto',                   // Defaults to diagnostic mode. animationPattern  : ['focusing', 'blurring'], // Matches animation names ending with 'focusing' or 'blurring'. animationBubbling : false,                    // Ignores bubbling animation events from children.
     });